TRIP; AUSCHWITZ: QUESTIONNAIRE 1

-Take the time to think before answering this questionnaire: it is not a test of knowledge, but to bring out your representations about Auschwitz.
-So answer honestly, do not hesitate to develop your answers: no one will be judged on what they write.
-To be done, individually, on a copy sheet while thinking about putting the number of the question you are answering.
+Take the time to reflect before answering this questionnaire: it is not a question of knowledge control, but to bring out your representations about Auschwitz.
+So answer honestly, do not hesitate to develop your answers: no one will be judged on what he writes.
+To do, individually, on a copy sheet, remembering to put the number of the question you are answering.
 This questionnaire can remain anonymous if you wish it to be so.

-The analysis of the responses is very succinct here.
-It would have been interesting to look at the vocabulary used by the students, particularly the very frequent use of the word 'prisoner' instead of 'deported'.
-But I missed the time
+The analysis of the responses is very brief here.
+It would have been interesting to look at the vocabulary used by the students, particularly the very frequent use of the word "prisoner" instead of "deported".
+But I didn’t have enough time

-"Before working on Auschwitz, this name only evoked few things.
+"Before working on Auschwitz, the name meant very little.
 I thought it was a concentration camp, that serious things had happened there, but I didn’t know many details.
-So, that didn’t bother me too much
+So, that didn’t bother me too much."

-Eight students admit that before starting the work we conducted on the concentration camp system, Auschwitz evoked nothing really precise for them, admitting that they did not know it was an extermination camp. (these are the same ones who answer that they did not differentiate between concentration camps and extermination camps in question 3).
+Eight students admit that before starting the work we conducted on the concentration camp system, Auschwitz did not evoke anything really specific for them, admitting that they did not know it was an extermination camp (these are the same people who reply that they did not make a distinction between concentration and extermination camps in question 3).

 In two cases, the name evokes images: "

-This last statement is interesting because it reveals confusions and a lack of precise and reliable knowledge about the concentration camp system.
-Auschwitz was not known as such, but only proved to be a weak echo of what was seen in 3
+This last statement is interesting because it reveals confusion and a lack of precise and reliable knowledge about the concentration camp system.
+Auschwitz was not known as such, but turned out to be only a weak echo of what was seen in 3

-Five out of 18 pupils admit that they did not know where Auschwitz was: three were convinced that it was in Germany, one rather located it towards Austria and another leaned towards Eastern Europe, without really knowing where.
+Five out of 18 students admit that they did not know where Auschwitz was: three were convinced that it was in Germany, one placed it more towards Austria and another leaned towards Eastern Europe, without really knowing where.

 3/ Did you make the difference between extermination camps and concentration camps?

-A majority of students did not really differentiate between concentration camps and extermination camps:
+A majority of students did not really make the difference between concentration camps and extermination camps:

 - Three admit that they absolutely did not make the difference between the two.
-A student even seems to say that she was not aware of the existence of the industrial killing practiced by the Third Reich (maybe it’s me who is over-interpreting?): "
+A student even seems to say that she was not aware of the existence of the industrial killing practiced by the Third Reich (maybe it is me who over-interprets?): "

-- Two remembered a little more precisely the difference between the two: "
+- Two remembered the difference between the two a little more precisely: "

-- Two, finally, state that they made the difference, but say no more.
+- Two, finally, say that they made a difference, but don’t go further.

-4/ Did you know the numbers of the victims?
+4/ Did you know the figures for the victims?

-Most of the students respond that they do not know the exact number of victims, while claiming that they were aware of the importance of these numbers (11 out of 18).
-Two admit that they knew nothing about it.
-Only four students propose a number: one distinguishes the deaths at Auschwitz and the total figure (1 million and 5 million), then we find 1 million (without it being possible to determine if for the student concerned it is just the deaths at Auschwitz or a figure considered as global), 5 million, 6 million and 7 million.
-In any case, it seems that the only Jewish victims are counted, without any real distinction between the different modes of extermination.
+Most students respond that they do not know the exact number of victims, while claiming that they were aware of the importance of these figures (11 out of 18).
+Two admit they knew nothing about it.
+Only four students propose a number: one distinguishes the deaths at Auschwitz and the total figure (1 million and 5 million), then we find 1 million (without it being possible to determine whether for the student concerned it is only the deaths at Auschwitz or a figure considered as global), 5 million, 6 million and 7 million.
+In any case, it seems that only the Jewish victims are counted, without any real distinction between the different modes of extermination.

-- that of Charlotte P. who points out that she did not conceive the extent of the genocide.
+- that of Charlotte P., who points out that she did not understand the extent of the genocide.

-5/ What does the expression 'duty of memory' mean for you?
+5/ What does the expression "duty of memory" mean to you?

-This response (Anonymous 2) somewhat summarizes what came up most frequently:
+This answer (Anonymous 2) is a bit of a summary of what came up most frequently:

-- the "for never again that" largely prevails, even if some express some reservations by reminding that it is not enough (Anonyme 5 and Fabien) or that the "duty of memory" should only be a step to go further (Marie-Pierre and Pauline).
+- The "never again" principle largely prevails, even if some express some reservations by reminding us that this is not enough (Anonyme 5 and Fabien) or that the "duty of memory" should only be a step to go further (Marie-Pierre and Pauline).

-- Very regularly mentioned also, the need to show that the victims are not forgotten and the manifestation of compassion that one feels for them.
+- Also very regularly mentioned is the need to show that victims are not forgotten and the expression of compassion for them.

 Some consider it an obligation (Léa, Anonyme 5).
 After a long development, Anonyme 4 concludes as follows: "

-The warnings, when evoked, are addressed only to future generations, to young people, as if they believed that only they and those who will follow them could not be aware of the genocide.
-It is appropriate to draw a parallel here with the certainty that the temporal distance of events makes them incomprehensible (which many "verify" daily in history class) and that the disappearance of the last actors of the Second World War will plunge this period into oblivion, if they do not fulfill their duty to transmit memory (exit historians).
-The duty to remember is rarely perceived as a possible warning against executioners, past or future, with the exception of Anonyme 1 and Jason.
+The warnings, when evoked, are addressed only to future generations, to young people, as if they believed that only them and those who will follow them may not be aware of the genocide.
+It is necessary to draw a parallel here with the certainty that the temporal distance of events makes them incomprehensible (which many "verify" daily in history class) and that the disappearance of the last players in the Second World War will plunge this period into oblivion, if they do not fulfill their duty to transmit memory (exit historians).
+The duty of memory is rarely perceived as a possible warning against executioners, past or future, except for Anonymous 1 and Jason.
 There is only one reference to negationism (Louise).

-A student finally confesses that this duty of memory was to "
+Finally, a student confesses that this duty of memory was to "

 6/ What difference do you make (if you make one) between History and Memory?

-A very difficult question, if not the most difficult of this questionnaire All the more so since it was asked to them before we worked, with Mr. Clamens, on History and Memory.
+A very difficult question, if not the most difficult of this questionnaire.
+Especially since it was asked to them before we worked, with Mr. Clamens, on History and Memory.

-Most students believe that Memory and History are intimately linked, with one exception (Anonymous 2).
-From this, opinions diverge: some think that Memory is the transmission of History (Charlotte B.), others that it is rather the opposite, that "
+Most students believe that Memory and History are closely linked, with one exception (Anonymous 2).
+From this, opinions diverge: some believe that memory is the transmission of history (Charlotte B.), others that it is rather the opposite, that "

-In general, History is a science, the study of facts, which allows us to understand our current societies, explain the context.
+In general, history is a science, the study of facts, which allows us to understand our current societies and explain their context.
 She is perceived as neutral (Louise), objective (Hugo, Pauline, Leslie).

-Memory, on the other hand, is less easily defined (see Anonyme 6 who admits having had difficulties in responding or Léa who does not really distinguish between History and Memory): it consists of testimonies, it is a judgment, not a science, a duty for citizens (Anonyme 5), "
+Memory, on the other hand, is less easily defined (see Anonymous 6 who admits having had difficulty answering or Léa who does not really distinguish between History and Memory): it consists of testimonies, it is a judgment, not a science, a duty for citizens (Anonymous 5), "

-7/ What are, currently, your representations on Auschwitz?
+7/ What are your current representations about Auschwitz?

-Currently implied "after the work done in class this year".
+Currently, it meant "after the work done in class this year."
 There are different types of answers to this question:

-There are those who say that their representations of Auschwitz have changed: after a long development on the industrial aspect of the killing, Anonyme 6 confesses the fear this journey inspires in him.
+There are those who say that their representations on Auschwitz have changed: after a long development on the industrial aspect of the killing, Anonyme 6 confesses the fear that this trip inspires in him.

-Others claim that their representations of Auschwitz have changed little.
+Others claim that their depictions of Auschwitz have changed little.
 Anonyme 2 reports that it is rather its relationship to memory that has evolved with the work carried out

-For two students surveyed, he understood that it is impossible for them to imagine Auschwitz (Anonyme 5 and Charlotte P.)
+For two students surveyed, it was impossible for them to imagine Auschwitz (Anonymous 5 and Charlotte P.)

 The majority of students say how they perceive Auschwitz:

-- This representation remains that of the camp images they saw before, in documents or media (Charlotte F., Elsa) or the description they read about it (the deposition of Mrs. Vaillant-Couturier, and notably the call for Jason).
+- This representation remains that of the images of the camp they have seen before, in documents or media (Charlotte F., Elsa) or the description they have read (the deposition of Mrs. Vaillant-Couturier, and notably the call for Jason).

 - Auschwitz provokes a feeling of horror and fear: "

-- It is a kind of Oradour-sur-Glane, but more impressive (Anonymous 4); "
+- It’s a kind of Oradour-sur-Glane, but more impressive (Anonymous 4); "

 - Some think that Auschwitz "no longer resembles much

-8/ We are going to make a film about this trip to Auschwitz.
+8/ We will make a film about this trip to Auschwitz.
 Based on what you know and your representations of Auschwitz, what would you like to show in this film?

 Most have a more or less precise idea of what they would like to show.

-Only three say they don’t really know: Léa who says: "
+Only three say they don’t really know: Léa says

 Two would like to show that it is impossible to show the reality of the concentration camp system (Anonyme 2 and Hugo).

-The vast majority opt instead for the 'educational' film which would show the 'daily life' of the deportee (Charlotte F., Jason, Marie-Pierre, Charlotte P., Elsa, Louise, Leslie, anonymous 1 and 3).
+The vast majority opted instead for the "educational" film that would show the "daily life" of the deportee (Charlotte F., Jason, Marie-Pierre, Charlotte P., Elsa, Louise, Leslie, anonymous 1 and 3).

-At the same time, the "activist" film of 'never again' is highlighted (Elsa, Pauline, Leslie).
+At the same time, the "militant" film of "never again" is highlighted (Elsa, Pauline, Leslie).

 We wish to restore the dignity of the victims (Anonyme 2 and Leslie).

-9/ Do you know what are the motivations that led you to undertake this trip?
+9/ Do you know what the motivations are that led you to undertake this journey?
 Which ones?
 (In the same way, if you did not wish to make this trip, do you know why?)

 Are also mentioned:

-- the duty of memory (Anonyme 3, Jason, Marie-Pierre and Leslie who admits that this trip scares him);
+- the Duty of Memory (Anonymous 3, Jason, Marie-Pierre, and Leslie who admits that this trip scares him);

-- seize the opportunity that is offered to go to the scene (Anonyme 5, Léa, Charlotte who, however, initially refused to make this trip: "
+- seize the opportunity that is offered to go to the scene (Anonymous 5, Léa, Charlotte who, however, initially refused to take this trip: "

 - Some need to do it for themselves, for their conscience (Léa, Louise), wish to put themselves in danger, they who live in comfort (Anonymous 1: "

-Fabien, finally, says he cannot explain why he wants to go there.
+Fabien, finally, says he can’t explain why he wants to go there.
 It’s a need, he explains.
-He is however afraid of not feeling anything once on site.
-Fear that Marie-Pierre shares.
+However, he is afraid not to feel anything once on site.
+That fear is shared by Marie-Pierre.

-10/ Many voices are raised at the moment that doubt the relevance of organizing a one-day trip for school children to Auschwitz.
+10/ Many voices are raised at the moment which doubt the relevance of organizing a one-day trip for schoolchildren to Auschwitz.
 What do you think?

 The question, poorly formulated I agree, could be interpreted in two ways, on the relevance of making a trip to Auschwitz or on that of the extremely short duration.